yarasutarun/Bank-Loan-Analysis-Dashboard---Power-BI/README.md

 - **DAX (Data Analysis Expressions)** for calculations

 ## 🚀 How to Use
 1. Open the `.pbix` file in **Power BI Desktop**
-2. Apply your dataset (if applicable)
-3. Explore the interactive dashboard with filters and drill-through options
+2. Explore the interactive dashboard with filters and drill-through options